 Don't Install If You're Nervous About Oreo Problems

-If you're having a great experience on Android Nougat you might want to wait a few days for short and/or long-term feedback about your Android Oreo update to emerge.
+If you're having an excellent experience on Android Nougat and none of Oreo's features excite you, you might want to sit back for a few days and wait for long term Oreo feedback to emerge.

-You should also wait until you're ready to fix potential Android Oreo issues on your tablet.
-We've put together a list of fixes for common Android issues that could come in handy.
+You should also wait until you're ready to tackle Android Oreo issues on your Galaxy S7.
+We've put together a list of fixes for common Galaxy S7 issues that could help.